 A vessel is a water craft that uses an engine for propulsion.
-For any Scout Group or formation to operate a trailer, it must be recorded and registered correctly, as follows.
-Scouts Victoria runs all of our vessels as a fleet for registration with Marine Safety Victoria.
+For any Scout Group or formation to operate a vessel, it must be recorded and registered correctly, as follows.
+Scouts Victoria runs all of our vessels as a fleet with Marine Safety Victoria.